 [RSG-11] If the API detects syntactically correct argument names (in the request or query parameters) that are not expected, it SHOULD ignore them.

-[RSG-12] If the API detects valid values that require features to not be implemented, it MUST return the HTTP status code "501 Not Implemented".The error payload MUST indicate the unhandled value.
+[RSG-12] If the API detects valid values that require features not supported by the server, it MUST return the HTTP status code "501 Not Implemented".

 Resource Model